-7. Overview.
+1. Overview.

 a.
-Conceptually, ALR is a way to address air traffic operations that interact with space operations and do not meet existing ATO safety standards.
+The ALR policy addresses air traffic operations that interact with space operations and do not meet existing ATO safety standards.
 The ATO's current safety standard is a relatively simple risk limit of 1×10^{-9} probability of a catastrophic event to individual operations from each hazard.
 Conversely, ALR has criteria that combine two limits: a limit of the risk to individual air traffic operations and a limit of overall exposure to the hazard.

 b.
-The FAA uses Aircraft Hazard Areas (AHAs) during launch and re-entry operations to identify areas requiring segregation from other NAS operations.
-An AHA is a region of airspace in which an occupant of an aircraft would be exposed to a risk of becoming a casualty from an off-nominal event, including falling launch vehicle debris, in excess of the limits under 14 CFR Chapter III.
-For a given launch or re-entry, the location, extent, and duration of the AHA are computed to meet the 14 CFR § 417 requirement of 1×10^{-6} probability of individual casualty (fatality or serious injury) per aircraft per launch.
-As they were developed separately by different parties under different circumstances, the ATO's 1×10^{-9} safety standard and the AST's 1×10^{-6} regulation are not directly comparable.
+The FAA uses AHAs during launch and re-entry operations to identify areas requiring segregation from other NAS operations.
+An AHA is a region of airspace in which an occupant of an aircraft would be exposed to a risk of becoming a casualty from an off-nominal event, including falling launch or re-entry vehicle debris, or a planned event, including jettisoned items such as payload fairings, in excess of the limits under Title 14 of the Code of Federal Regulations (CFR) Chapter III.
+For a given launch or re-entry, the location, extent, and duration of the AHA are computed to meet the 14 CFR § 417 or 14 CFR § 450 requirement of a 1×10-6 probability of impact with debris capable of causing a casualty.
+AHAs will be provided to the ATO by the FAA Office of Commercial Space Transportation (AST) or another U.S. government partner.
+As they were developed separately by different parties under different circumstances, the ATO's 1×10-9 safety standard and AST's 1×10-6 regulation are not directly comparable.
 Table 1 summarizes these differences.

-Element AST ATO Safety Standard 1×10 -6 for casualty-producing collisions 1×10 -9 for catastrophic hazards Period Per aircraft, per launch / fly-back operation Per affected flight hour or air traffic operation Consequence Casualty of an aircraft occupant Fatality of an aircraft occupant c.
+Element AST ATO Safety Standard 1×10 -6 for casualty-producing collisions 1×10 -9 for catastrophic effects Period Per aircraft, per launch / re-entry operation Per affected flight hour or air traffic operation Consequence Casualty of an aircraft occupant Fatality of an occupant in an aircraft being provided ATC services c.
 The AHA is based on risk contours.
 Risk contours are composed of isolines where the calculated risk to an individual on a given aircraft is constant along each line.
-The isolines demarcate regions surrounding a launch trajectory that define per-aircraft probabilities of impact with debris capable of causing a casualty to an occupant (see Figure 1).1
+The isolines demarcate regions surrounding a space mission trajectory that define per-aircraft probabilities of impact with debris capable of causing a casualty to an occupant (see Figure 1).1